-At least 5 GCSEs at grade 4/C or above, including a grade 4 in English and at least a grade 4 in GCSE Art & Design (Fine Art, Unendorsed, Textiles or Design Technology).
+At least 5 GCSEs at grade 4 or above, including Maths and English Language, with at least a grade 4 in GCSE Art & Design (Fine Art, Unendorsed, Textiles or Design Technology).

 Students without these requirements who have career ambitions requiring Textiles will be interviewed by the Head of Department to establish whether progression on this course is possible.

 - You are a creative designer and problem solver who is willing to follow a given brief to produce your own work.